ibotty/apt-repo-update-action/README.md

 # Controls when the action will run.
 on:
-  # Triggers the workflow on push events but only for the master branch
+  # Triggers the workflow on push events but only for the main branch
   push:
-    branches: [ master ]
+    branches: [ main ]

   # Allows you to run this workflow manually from the Actions tab
   workflow_dispatch: